 In the wake of The Band's demise, Helm pursued both acting and musical careers, while Danko quickly resurfaced with a 1977 self-titled solo LP.
 Hudson turned to session work, Manuel appeared to retire, and Robertson maintained a low profile, scoring several subsequent Martin Scorsese films and starring in the 1980 feature Carny.
 In 1983, The Band regrouped, but Robertson refused to take part in the proceedings and was replaced by guitarist Jimmy Weider.
 The ensemble spent the next several years on the road before tragedy struck.
 After touring with the others for three years, Manuel was found dead in a Florida motel room on March 4th, 1986.
 Reportedly suffering from depression, he hanged himself following a show.
 His fellow musicians reported that he had shown no signs that evening of anything bothering him.
 In 1987, Robbie Robertson finally issued a solo album.
 Its lead track, "Fallen Angel", was a heartfelt tribute to Manuel, but while both Danko and Hudson made guest appearances on the record, Robertson again refused to rejoin when the remaining trio continued touring throughout the late 1980s.
 His solo album reached #38 and received critical praise, and a second LP, "Storyville", recorded in New Orleans, was released in 1991.
 It was kind of a concept album based on a short story, and had, like its 1987 predecessor, an impressive list of guests, including Hudson and Danko.
 It was not a commercial success, however.

 The other three original members of The Band, Danko, Helm and Hudson, continued touring in the '90s, including performances at Woodstock, the Bob Dylan Jubilee, the '93 album "Jericho" and European Tour '94.
+Another highlight of 1994 was their induction into Cleveland's Rock And Roll Hall Of Fame.
 They started working on a follow-up in the Summer of '95, which was released under the title "High on the Hog" in February 1996.
 The Band's wonderful, acoustic and laid-back album "Jubilation" was released in September 1998 and was to be their last, as the three original members finally went their separate ways.
 Robbie Robertson had no involvement in any of the work done by the reformed Band.

 Sadly, Rick Danko died in his sleep at his home in Woodstock, New York, on December 10th, 1999.
 The surviving members remained active in music to one degree or another.
 For a time, Levon Helm was diagnosed with throat cancer and could not sing, but his 2007 comeback album, "Dirt Farmer" earned the Grammy Award for Best Traditional Folk Album in February 2008.
 In November of that year, Rolling Stone magazine ranked him #91 in the list of The 100 Greatest Singers of All Time.
 In 2010, "Electric Dirt", his 2009 follow-up to "Dirt Farmer", won the first ever Grammy Award for Best Americana Album.
 In 2011, his live LP "Ramble at the Ryma" was nominated in the same category and won another Grammy.
 Garth Hudson played keyboards on the first three albums by The Call and also released two solo CDs, "The Sea To The North" in 2001, and "LIVE at the WOLF" in 2005, both featuring his wife, Maud, on vocals.
 He also kept busy as an in-demand studio musician.
 In 2010, Hudson released "Garth Hudson Presents: A Canadian Celebration of The Band" featuring Canadian artists covering songs that were recorded by The Band.
 Robbie Robertson became a music producer and contributed to several movie soundtracks, including The King of Comedy, The Color of Money, Casino, The Departed, Gangs of New York, Ladder 49 and Shutter Island.
 In 2011, his LP "How to Become Clairvoyant" charted at #13 in the US and #56 in the UK.